substrait-io/substrait-java/examples/substrait-spark/README.md

       +- Aggregate:: FieldRef#/Str/StructField{offset=0}
 ```

+These look different due to two factors.
+Firstly the Spark optimizer has swapped the project and aggregate functions.
+Secondly projects within the Substrait plan joined the fields together but don't reduce the number of fields.
+Any such filtering is done on the outer relations.

 ### Inner Join

 Spark's inner join is taking as inputs the two filtered relations; it's ensuring the join key is not null but also the `test_result==p` check.